antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day2.md

  ---------

- * If the ALK gene is out of scope, you can jump back to the gene with the help of the text field in the left upper corner **Find gene**: type in the gene name *ALK* and press GO. (don't press enter)
+ * If the ALK gene is out of scope, you can jump back to the gene with the help of the text field in the left upper corner **Find gene**: type in the gene name *ALK* and press GO (hitting enter won't work).

  The button below this text called 'Cleaned up View in R2' brings you to the transcription start site of the ALK gene.
 Several genome annotations will be switched on or off in that view.
 If you want, you can try them out yourself first:
  * Make sure our genome build is set to HG19.